TredsoN/BatteryAssistant/README.md

 # BatteryAssistant

-A battery managing and tracing platform.
-This is the front end using flutter.
+A battery managing and tracing platform based on blockchain.

+This is the front end written in flutter.

-Enrty for 2019 Huaqi Cup competition.
+Enrty for 2019 Hua Qi Cup competition.